GitHub-Harrison/gamers-library/README.md

 * As a Site User I can suggest a new game to be added so that I can share my favourite games with others.
 * As a Site User I can view the games in the library so that I can find new games to play.
 * As a Site User I can create an account so that I can interact with the site.
-* As a User I can go to the next page so that I am not overwhelmed by content.
+* As a Site User I can go to the next page so that I am not overwhelmed by content.
 * As a Site User I can comment on games so that share my experience with that game to others.
 * As a Site User I can like/unlike games so that I can interact with the content.
 * As a Site User I can search using a filter so that I can find games similar to what I enjoy already.